sinitame/epfl-ada-project/README.md

 - Vehicle ID
 - User category (driver, passenger)
 - Accident gravity (dead, injured patient, light injured, ..)
-- Sexe
+- Gender
 - Year of birth
 - Reason of traveling (Home - work, Home - school, ..)
 - Existence of a safety equipment (belt, helmet, ..)
-- Use of a safety equipement (yes, no)
+- Use of a safety equipment (yes, no)
-- Pedestrien informations (localisation, if moving or not, ..)
+- Pedestrian informations (localization, if moving or not, ..)

 We would like to couple this dataset with the radar annual flash recordings, weather conditions and road maintenance dates in order to testify some common sense assumptions.
 We expect our results to be visually presented as cards and time charts.